UoA-EEEEason/starter-hugo-portfolio-theme/content/project/essay3/index.md

 ---
-title: 【Modelling and Empirical Study of Fear Appeals to Parents for Family Health Information Dissemination and Prevention - Based on an Extended Parallel Process Model】
+title: Modelling and Empirical Study of Fear Appeals to Parents for Family Health Information Dissemination and Prevention - Based on an Extended Parallel Process Model
 summary: This is a quantitative study combining health communication and psychology that has been used to enter a health science popularization competition.
 weight: 600
 tags: